 About The Mama's Dula

 A born and raised Maryland DMV girl- I love all things MD and DC, eat my crabs without a hammer, and have an unnatural affinity for Old Bay.
-As a Black breastfeeding mom, practicing lactation counselor, and student IBCLC (International Board Certified Lactation Consultant), I'm very passionate about decreasing the racial and economic access disparities found in maternal child health.
+As a Black breastfeeding mom and practicing IBCLC (International Board Certified Lactation Consultant), I'm very passionate about decreasing the racial and economic access disparities found in maternal child health.

 I began my journey in lactation as a first time mom, overcoming an undiagnosed tongue tie, slow weight gain, and bad latch.
 These issues were magnified when finding local help wasn't so local.
 Postpartum anxiety had me on edge about my baby's development, and questioning if I was a good mother.
 If I was struggling, but privileged enough to find help, surely others were not getting the help they desperately needed.